Below is a brief history of Tenants Victoria, from its grassroots beginnings in the mid 1970s to our ongoing work today.

 In these formative years, small grants funded the establishment of several smaller Tenants Union of Victoria branches across the state.

 Of course there had been other attempts to organise tenants and change tenancy law but none of these had been sustained.
 The rights of tenants were continually frustrated by the property rights of owners.
 One factor that was crucial

 to the success of this attempt was the marriage of tenants’ rights to the broader consumer rights movement.
 By the mid 1970s, consumer rights had gained acceptance and the idea that tenants, as consumers, are entitled to basic consumer protection became easier to support in public policy.

-Once formed, the Tenants Union—with a number of other community organisations—was instrumental in having the Community Committee on Tenancy Law Reform established, which ultimately led to the Residential Tenancies Act of 1980.
+Once formed, the Tenants Union of Victoria —with a number of other community organisations—was instrumental in having the Community Committee on Tenancy Law Reform established, which ultimately led to the Residential Tenancies Act of 1980.

 Since that first informal advice service of 30 years ago, we have assisted more than half a million individual tenants.

 The need for basic advice and advocacy for residential tenants is as strong as ever and we are now assisting more than 30,000 public and private tenants each year.